Doude/contrail-security-draft-mode-spec/security_draft_mode.md

 # 1. Introduction

-Allow to define if security modification in a scope (global or project) should be applied directly or have to be audited by a tier team/person before enforce them.
+Allow to define if security modifications in a scope (global or project) should be applied directly or have to be audited by a tier team/person before enforce them.

 # 2. Problem statement

-Some organizations needs to audit and validate any security before allowing them.
+Some organizations needs to audit and validate any security policy modifications before allowing them.

 # 3. Proposed solution

-Introduce a security draft mode at the scope level that determine if any modifications on the five security resources should be directly enforce or not.
+Introduce a security policy draft mode at the scope level that determines if any modifications on the five security resources should be directly enforce or not.
-If security needs to be audited, three cases can happen:
+If security policies needs to be modified, three cases can happen:

-1. The modification create a new security resource
+1. Modifications create new security resources

-   In that case, we create that new security resource with a draft flag set to True.
-All reference are created and identical to a normal resource.
+   In that case, Contrail creates that new security resources as a child of a scoped dedicated policy management resource with all defined properties and references.
+That new security resource is not enforced and does not change data path.

-   Followed modification on that created security resource will be append to it.
+   Followed modification on that created security resource will be apply to that draft version and not enforced on the the data path.

-2. The modification update an exiting security resource
+2. Modification update on exiting security resources

-   Here, we clone the security resource, set the draft flag, reference it with the original resource and apply modifications on that cloned resource.
-The clone also copy references and parent link, that permits to not remove a resource (e.g. tag) if a pending security resource reference it.
+   Here, Contrail clones concerned security resources, as a child of the same scoped dedicated policy management resource and apply modifications on that cloned resource.
+That modified security resource is not enforced and does not change data path.
+The clone also copies references and parent link, that permits to not remove a resource (e.g. tag) if a pending security resource reference it.

-   If the user modify the a security resource in multiple state, Contrail will append modifications on the same cloned resource.
+   Then if the user modifies that security resource again, Contrail continues to append modifications on the same cloned resource and modification still not enforced on the the data path.

-3. The modification remove a security resource
+3. Modifications remove security resources

-   In that case, we mark the security resource as 'to delete'.
-Don't touch links.
+   In that case, Contrail clones concerned security resources, as a child of the scoped dedicated policy management resource and it marks the security resource as *'to delete'*.

+   All modifications on that *'to delete'* resource should be forbidden.

-   Later, if the user decides to not remove the resource, the flag should be reset.
+   Later, if the user decides to not remove the resource, the only way to do that is to revert all pending modifications.

-After, the security team/person, can review that proposed security modification thanks to new REST API calls to list and show them.
-Security team/person have two choices:
+After, a team/person in charge of the security, can review that pending security modifications thanks to new REST API calls to list and show them and then have two choices:

-1. Commit modifications
+1. commit modifications:

    When security resource modifications were validated and ready to be enforced, the security team/person can commit them.
 In that first version, the commit granularity will be limited to the scope.
 When a commit is on going, no more security modifications are allowed.

-2. Abandon modifications
+2. abandon modifications:

    When security resource modifications were not validated, the security team/person can abandon them.
 In that first version, the abandon/revert granularity will be limited to the scope.
 When an abandon/revert is on going, no more security modifications are allowed.

+The Contrail API will be enhance with a filter that permits to get the original of the modified security resource version if the resource have some pending modifications.

 The five security resources are:

 * Application Policy Set
 * Firewall Policy
 * Firewall Rule